fireh9lly/just-the-docs-forestry/docs/a-walkthrough-setting-up-a-simple-game.md

     Name: AstraAffection
     Value: AstraAffection+1

 We have to say `Value: AstraAffection+1` because VNKit needs to have perfectly unambiguous instructions on which numbers it's supposed to add together - if we instead just said `Value: +1`, it would create an error.
 What we're trying to do is to add 1 to _what the value was before,_ so we state it like this.

 > #### Good practices
 >
 > It's true that since this is the first point that we can gain `AstraAffection` in the game, we _could_ just set the variable to `1`, but if we wanted to go back and create other ways to get Affection earlier in the game, we'd have to change everything.
 Doing it this way allows us to create our visual novel with more flexibility.

 But if we run the game right now, we'd get an error.
-It's impossible to add 1 to `AstraAffection` because we haven't told VNKit what it is already.
-A variable that hasn't been given a value yet equals `null`, a value that represents nothing.
+It's impossible to add 1 to `AstraAffection` because we haven't told VNKit what `AstraAffection` is to start with.
+A variable that hasn't been given a value yet equals `null`, a value that represents "nothing".
 You can think of `null` as like an empty box, or a blank piece of paper - it's impossible to do any arithmetic with `null`, because it isn't even a number.
-We need to assign a number value to `AstraAffection` so we can start making sense of it.
+We need to assign a number value to `AstraAffection` so we can use it.

 #### Init

-The best place to set the value of AstraAffection is before the first point that we are going to use it, so we're going to add a new node before the first node.
-We'll set it as the new Start node.
-On this node, we will use another SetVariable action and set `AstraAffection` to 0.
+We have to set `AstraAffection` before the first point that we are going to use it in the story.
+Since we might go back and add earlier points, the best place to put it is in a new node before the first Node.
+(This is called an Initialisation, or Init for short.)
+We'll set it as the new Start Node.
+On this Node, we will use another `SetVariable` action and set `AstraAffection` to `0`

 ![](/assets/images/nodes_makinginit.gif)